kaloyan-marinov/goal-tracker/README.md

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```

-    (c) the "new way" of running/starting//serving a Flask application from VS Code:
+- option 3 - the "new way" of running/starting//serving a Flask application from VS Code:
     ```
     [use VS Code to launch "[new way] Python Flask"]